Kianté Brantley

 Research

-I'm interested in designing algorithms that efficiently integrate domain knowledge into sequential decision making problems (e.g. reinforcement learning, imitation learning and structure prediction for natural language processing).
+I'm interested in designing algorithms that efficiently integrate domain knowledge into sequential decision making problems (e.g. reinforcement learning and imitation learning).

 Publications